 Writing saved my life in college

 Poor grades limited my higher education options.
 So I stayed home and commuted by subway to City College of New York (CCNY).
-The campus is in Harlem, the now-gentrifying black capitol of America.
+The campus is in Harlem, the now-gentrifying Black capitol of America.
 Even today, it’s a great school, filled with children of immigrants from around the world.
-I made a lot of friends.
+I made lots of friends.
 Many of us felt like outsiders, fighting for a shot at our dreams.

-Most of my parents’ friends had never heard of CCNY.
+But my parents felt shame.
+Most of their friends had never heard of CCNY.
 Their kids went to universities like Princeton, M.I.T. and Cornell.
 To save face, my mother acted fake-humble.
 She told her friends that she thanked God for me.
 She said I sacrificed going away for school because I wanted to take care of her and Dad.